ayushais/deep_3d_descriptor/README.md

 ## 1. License

 deep_3d_descriptor is released under GPLv3 license.
-If you use deep_3d_descriptor in an academic work, please citr:
+If you use deep_3d_descriptor in an academic work, please cite:

 ```
 @inproceedings{dewan2018iros,